 4. LG Watch Sport

-Working as its own phone with an extra fee, you can make calls and workout without taking your phone along.
+The LG Watch Sport is a good option for runners who want to stay connected but who don’t want to run with a phone.
+For an additional fee, it can work as its own phone, so you can make calls and workout without taking your phone along.
 Plus, there is now a keyboard that allows full texting.

-The battery life isn’t one of the best, and the watch is rather large (not great for small wrists), but it still has a nice design and is comfortable.
-Verizon is no longer selling this one, but it can be found elsewhere!
+The battery life isn’t the best, and the watch is rather large (not great for small wrists), but it still has a nice design and is comfortable.
+Verizon is no longer selling it, but it can be found elsewhere.

-Waterproof up to 1.5m for 30 minutes, this one is not advised for swimming.
-Choose between a titanium or blue color, but there aren’t replacement wrist bands, since there are antennas built in.
-With the large size of this one (partially due to the built-in SIM card tray and 4GB of storage for music) it’s generally thought to be more for fitness than style.
+Waterproof up to just 1.5m for 30 minutes, this model is not advised for swimming.
+You can choose between titanium or blue, but there aren’t replacement wrist bands, since antennas are built into it.
+With its large size, (partially due to the built-in SIM card tray and 4GB of storage for music) it’s generally thought to be more for fitness than style.

 - Built-in GPS for runs, hikes and walks